Aiptek Slim Graphics Tablet Review

 This graphics tablet does not have any “wow factor” moments.
 You get what you pay for.
 A medium quality, cheap graphics tablet, that will hopefully perform well on your machine.
 There are a slew of bad reviews of this tablet on places like Amazon, yet they continue to sell in their 1000’s each year.
 If you can’t afford a Wacom tablet, this may be an option for you, but expect to be happy with it rather than ecstatic.

-2 Responses to “Aiptek Slim Graphics Tablet Review”
+6 thoughts on “Aiptek Slim Graphics Tablet Review”

-Hey, so I have this Slim Tablet.
+1. Hey, so I have this Slim Tablet.
 I bought it for a laptop that had Vista installed and it worked great.
 I know have a laptop with 7, and, although it works, it seems as though I can’t get the pressure sensitivity working right, and the original install disc is no help.
 Did you guys get full functionality with your digging around?
 If so, can you tell me what you did exactly?
 I appreciate it!

 Jeremy

-Jeremy, I think they will release some new drivers at some point that will resolve this issue.
+2. Jeremy, I think they will release some new drivers at some point that will resolve this issue.
 We tested under XP and Vista, so never came across the issues you are having.
 You will need to speak to AIptek i’m afraid!